 - Discouraged mature workers are not looking for work because they believe that none is available, employers will find them too old, they lack the necessary schooling/training, or they face other types of discrimination.

-- In June 2014, 198,000 mature workers indicated they wanted employment but were not in the workforce.
-(AARP Public Policy Institute)
+- In 2014, 218,000 mature workers indicated they wanted employment but were discouraged by their job prospects.
+(BLS)

 NCOA offers programs and hope for mature workers seeking to reenter or remain in the workforce.